DimiKog/proof-of-escape/README.md

 ## 5. 🧪 Try the Hash Tool (Optional)

-If the quiz requires a keccak256 hash, you can:
+If the quiz requires a `keccak256` hash, you can:

-	•	Use the built-in hash tester at the bottom of the homepage
+- 🧪 Use the built-in hash tester at the bottom of the homepage
-	•	Or generate the hash in Remix, or using a Solidity-based tool
+- 💻 Or generate the hash using Remix or any Solidity-based hashing tool

 ⸻ ----------------------------------------------------